Ahhhhhh...the season of DVD. A chance to catch up on everything you missed because you were too busy to get to the theater.

 ***THIS REVIEW CONTAINS SPOILERS SO DON'T READ IF YOU CARE***

 What I really wanted to rent yesterday was 2 Guns but alas, it was sold out at Redbox.
-So, we came home with Elysium, being the good science fiction people that we are...
+So, I came home with Elysium, being the good science fiction people that I am...

 Now, I generally do not read movie reviews because I am of the humble opinion that they SUCK.
 Well, except mine of course.
 So, what I'm saying is a may have a vague idea what a movie is about but I bring one home with an open mind.